vidhra/saturn/README.md

 ## 🚀 Key Features

-**🤖 Natural Language Processing**: Speak to your cloud infrastructure in plain English
-**☁️ Multi-Cloud Ready**: Currently supports Google Cloud Platform with AWS support coming soon
+**🤖 Natural Language Processing**: Speak to your cloud infrastructure **☁️ Multi-Cloud Ready**: Currently supports Google Cloud Platform and AWS with azure support coming soon
 **🧠 RAG-Powered Intelligence**: Leverages comprehensive cloud documentation for accurate command generation
 **📊 State Management**: Complete audit trail and state tracking for all operations
 **🔧 Extensible Architecture**: Easy to add new cloud providers and services